 Overview of how remote repositories work and how to configure a remote repository in Cortex XSOAR for a multi-tenant deployment.

 In Cortex XSOAR you can use a content management system with a built-in or private content repository (Git-based, including GitHub, GitLab, and Bitbucket) to develop and test content.
-In the Cortex Gateway, you set up a development tenant from the Main Tenant, which manages content.
+In Cortex Gateway, you activate a development tenant from the main tenant, which manages content.
+All content from your main tenant (production tenant) is copied to the development tenant.
 When the content is ready, you can push the content to the Main Tenant (production tenant).

 Note

-All content is managed by the development tenant, including custom content and content updates from the Marketplace.
-The Marketplace is managed only on the development tenant.
+All content is managed by the development tenant, including custom content and content updates from Marketplace.
+Marketplace is managed only by the development tenant.

 When you activate a tenant and enable the content repository in Cortex Gateway, Cortex XSOAR by default uses the built-in repository.
 The built-in remote repository requires fewer configurations than using a private remote repository and cannot be accessed directly.
 If you want to use a private remote repository, you need to configure it when you enable the remote repository in the tenant.